 - Keeping your surgical wound clean.

-- No driving for one week.
+- No driving for 1-2 weeks after surgery.

-- No high-energy activity for six weeks.
+- No high-energy activity for eight weeks.

 - No climbing stairs more than necessary.